ibnomarmahmoud/aws-bootcamp-cruddur-2023/journal/week2.md

 But later post restarting my Gitpod workspace and composing up the frontend and backend images , issue got resolved

-I added multiple spans for home activities endpoint , another for Notifications endpoint and added some attributes as indicated in each endpoint .py files
+I added multiple spans for home activities endpoint , another for Notifications endpoint and added some attributes as indicated in each endpoint .py files , also I tried adding another inner span for home activities endpoint accordingly we can see 3 spans as shown in the below snapshot

 ![Custom Span](https://github.com/ibnomarmahmoud/aws-bootcamp-cruddur-2023/blob/main/journal/assets/CustomSpan.png)